 Caffeine (eg – coffee, caffeine tablets, Red Bull) and other drugs (eg speed or coke) give you a short lift before making you crash and burn.

 They can make you feel sick and can interfere with your sleep and therefore your ability to concentrate.
 You actually study better with regular breaks, getting lots of sleep, and from exercising (seriously!).

 If you are doing the leaving cert, getting the marks for your first preference is great, but it’s not the end of the world if you don’t.
 There are other options to get into your course.

 These include deferring and getting some practical experience in your field, doing further study, retaking some subjects in some cases, or transferring in after a year or two.
 If you do accept another offer, you may find that you like it or it suits you better.

 External pressures around exams can be huge.
 These can be hard to deal with, especially with family and people you respect, but you need to remember that it’s your life and your exam, with you in control.
 There are some things that might help you manage expectations:

-Use the expectations of yourself and others to assist your studying.
+- Use the expectations of yourself and others to assist your studying.
 Talk to people about how you are feeling, see if they have any advice or help they can offer.
-It’s important to ask for and accept support from those around you, especially family members.
+Ask for and accept support from those around you, especially family members.

 Look after yourself